 You are here:

 The Baltimore Office of Promotion & The Arts, with generous support from Baltimore Department of Housing and Community Development, Maryland State Arts Council, and Mayor Bernard C. "Jack" Young, City of Baltimore, administers the 2020 Community Arts Grant.
 The Community Arts Grant awards funding of up to $15,000 to Baltimore City artists and neighborhoods who work together to creatively re-imagine and enliven public spaces through new, exterior wall mural art projects.
 The artist-neighborhood collaborative projects must be free and open to the public and exist in outdoor, publicly accessible space.
-The application deadline is Monday, June 1, 2020.

 This grant program is open to Baltimore City neighborhood and community-based organizations that partner with artists, artist teams, designers, design teams, or arts organizations.